yianni-ververis/qlik-saas-wordpress-plugin/qlik-saas/trunk/readme.txt

 * height="": The height of the visualization in pixels.
 * appid="" (optional): The variable qs_appid is added to store the value from the custom field appid.
 The custom field is used to be able to use a separate app for each page rather than the apps defined in the plugin config.

+=== Qlik Saas Object ===

+This shortcode allows you to embed objects for mashup.
+The shortcode syntax is as follows:

+`[qlik_saas_object id="selections" height="50"]`
+`[qlik_saas_object id="CSxZqS" height="400"]`

+Parameters are as follows:
+* id="": Is the object id as found in the "dev-hub/single-configurator" or the Qlik Explorer for Developers.
+Add "selections" to get current selections toolbar
+* height="": The height of the visualization in pixels.

 == Installation ==

 It is strongly advised to install the plugin from the WordPress plugins manager to receive notifications of future updates.
 This can be done as follows:

 1. Login to your WordPress Admin Portal.
-1. On the left hand navigation panel, select "Plugins".
+2. On the left hand navigation panel, select "Plugins".
-1. Towards the top of the plugins list, click the "Add New" button.
+3. Towards the top of the plugins list, click the "Add New" button.
-1. In the search box towards the right hand side, type "Qlik" and hit enter to search.
+4. In the search box towards the right hand side, type "Qlik" and hit enter to search.
-1. The Qlik Saas plugin is currently one of only two results returned.
+5. The Qlik Saas plugin is currently one of only two results returned.
 Click the "Install Now" button next to it.
-1. WordPress will then download and install the plugin for you.
+6. WordPress will then download and install the plugin for you.
 Once complete, "Install Now" button will change to "Activate".
 Click the "Activate" button to complete the installation.
-1. The plugin is now installed and ready to Configure.
+7. The plugin is now installed and ready to Configure.

 == Frequently Asked Questions ==

 == Screenshots ==

-1. Activate plugin
-2. Settings Page - Server
+1. Admin Settings Page
+2. Shortcode with the sheet id
+3. Preview iframed sheet
+4. Shortcodes for mashup with object ids
+5. Helpdesk sheet 1 with object ids
-3. Add the shortcodes with the object ids to your post
+5. Helpdesk sheet 2 with object ids

 == Changelog ==

+= 1.0.7 =
+* Add object ids for mashups

-= 1.0.5 =
+= 1.0.6 =
 * Support multiple shortcodes / sheet iframes in one page

 = 1.0.5 =